isomerpages/nlb-learning/_digital/LearnX Digital.md

 </style>
 ![LearnX Digital](/images/digital/learnx-digital-landing-kv-1.jpg)

 Technology has become pervasive in every aspect of our lives.
-Innovation and technological progress have become part of how we all live and work.
-Knowing how to smartly and safely use technology has become, and will continue to be, an essential skill.
+Knowing how to smartly and safely use technology is, and will continue to be, an essential skill.

-We have created this Digital area of learning to be easy to access and understand, even for non-experts.
-Come join Singapore’s journey to be a SMART Nation in a digital future.
+This digital area of learning is accessible and easy to understand, even for non-experts.
+Come join Singapore’s journey to become a SMART Nation with a digital future.

 <!-- <p>
   <div class="responsive-iframe-container ratio-16by9">